What is CJC-1295?

 How it is supplied

-CJC-1295 is supplied as a lyophilised vial with a batch-specific Certificate of Analysis (HPLC + mass spectrometry), stored refrigerated at 2–8°C.
+CJC-1295 is supplied as a pre-mixed solution with a batch-specific Certificate of Analysis (HPLC + mass spectrometry), stored refrigerated at 2–8°C.

 Related reading